 Due to the nature of the Authority's activities, the Authority has a limited amount of capital assets.
 Such capital assets consist primarily of furniture, building and improvements.
-At June 30, 2011, the Authority reported approximately \$35,295 of capital assets, net of accumulated depreciation.
-There were no significant capital additions in the current year, and depreciation expense on existing capital assets amounted to \$5,900.
+At June 30, 2012, the Authority reported approximately \$80,740 of capital assets, net of accumulated depreciation.
+Capital additions in the current year consist of a dual video projector system.
+Depreciation expense on existing capital assets amounted to \$8,315.